plumed/plumed2/src/pycv/README.md

-In both cases, a Python interpreter is first started; the Python file indicated in the `IMPORT=` keyword is then imported; from it, an user-chosen function (`FUNC=`) is called to perform the computations at each timestep.
+In both cases, a Python interpreter is first started; the Python file indicated in the `IMPORT=` keyword is then imported; from it, an user-chosen function (`FUNCTION=`) is called to perform the computations at each timestep.
 Modules can be shared for multiple functions, and contain one-time initialization.

 Transparent auto-differentiation, JIT compilation, and vectorization are available through Google's [JAX